cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

   # Enable sudo for users in the 'wheel' group
   security.sudo = {
     enable = true;
     wheelNeedsPassword = true;  # Optional: require a password for sudo.
-Set as false to allow passwordless sudo };
+Set as false to allow passwordless sudo or you had not specified a password for the admin user.
+  };
 }
 ```